ROAM in History

 ROAM was founded in Canada and was originally called River & Oceans.
 Brian McCutcheon started the company with Jim Lavalley and Chris Wrazej in 1986 and we initially offered 4 river rafting expeditions to the Chilko, Tatshenshini, Firth and Babine rivers.
 Soon after, and since Canada’s coastline is the longest in the world, it made sense to start sea kayak tours to the Hakai, Johnstone Strait and the Gulf Islands.

 By 1991, Jim who also started Rescue 3 Canada, a company dedicated to teaching swiftwater rescue classes among other things, decided to focus on that business.
-Chris went back to Invermere with his wife Shelagh and Brian continued with R&O in Vancouver while taking on sales and marketing contracts with Ecosummer Expeditions, Canadian Outback Adventures and Great Expeditions in order to pay the bills.
+Chris went back to Invermere with his wife Shelagh eventually becoming an executive at the Kicking Horse Coffee Company, while Brian continued with R&O in Vancouver taking on sales and marketing contracts with Ecosummer Expeditions, Canadian Outback Adventures and Great Expeditions in order to pay the bills.

 Our big break came in 1992 when two different Georges came into the picture.
 George Butterfield, of Butterfield & Robinson, and George Wendt of OARS.
 B&R was the champion of luxury travel while OARS was the biggest rafting company in the USA.